skjdghsdjgsdj/babypod-software/README.md

 ### Offline support
 In scenarios where you're away from your predefined Wi-Fi location, you can go offline.
 When you go offline, actions get buffered to JSON files on a microSD card, and when you go online, they get replayed.
 You should only go offline when you're forced to; otherwise, in the event the microSD card gets corrupted or there's some other issue, you could lose all the buffered actions you took while offline.

+Successful events replays are deleted from the microSD card as each one is successfully replayed when going back online.
+If a specific event fails to play back, playback will stop at that point in history and subsequent events are kept on the microSD card, and the device stays offline.

 #### Hardware requirements
 For offline support to be available, the BabyPod must both have the following additional hardware.
 The easy way to get both these things is by using an [Adalogger FeatherWing](https://www.adafruit.com/product/2922).
 However, you can use other breakout boards if you want, so long as they meet the criteria.
 - A PCF8523-based real-time clock (RTC) at I2C address `0x68`.
 - An SPI-based microSD card reader with the `CS` pin wired to `D10` and a FAT32-formatted microSD card inserted.
 The capacity and speed are pretty much irrelevant because only a few hundred KB of JSON are likely to be written.

-If either the RTC isn't available or the microSD reader fails to initialize, offline support is disabled (the user cannot set the option) and the BabyPod is forced to be online.
+If either the RTC isn't available or the microSD reader fails to initialize, offline support is disabled (the user isn't shown the option) and the BabyPod is forced to be online.

 #### Real-time clock (RTC)
 When online, the RTC gets set automatically using `adafruit.io`'s `time` service in the following situations:
 - If the date/time is not plausible (year is older than 2024 or newer than 2040).
 If the device is offline when this happens, this is an error scenario as the RTC's date/time must be plausible for offline support to make sense.
-- If there is no record of when the RTC was last set, unless the device is offline in which case the RTC is assumed to be accurate for now.
-- If it's been more than 24 hours since the RTC was last set, unless the device is offline in which case the RTC is assumed to be accurate for now.
+- If there is no record of when the RTC was last set or it's been more than 24 hours since the RTC was last set, unless the device is offline in which case the RTC is assumed to be accurate for now.
-- If `NVRAMValues.FORCE_RTC_UPDATE` is `True`, which if so, will be set to `False` immediately.
+- If `NVRAMValues.FORCE_RTC_UPDATE` is `True`, mainly for debugging's sake and it should be set to `False` or entirely unset otherwise.

 The Adafruit service is used instead of NTP because the former will autodetect your timezone.
 It is important that your local timezone match Baby Buddy's timezone or all your offline events will be off by several hours.
 The RTC cannot be set through the user interface.
 Instead, all syncing happens through the Adafruit service.

 Remember that RTC devices need their own external power source, usually a button-cell battery like a CR1220 battery.
 Additionally, Adafruit warns users that the battery must be inserted into the breakout board *even if it's dead* or the device may behave unpredictably.
 However, the RTC battery will likely last for years.

-A BabyPod can't work 100% offline.
+A BabyPod can't work 100% offline in perpetuity.
 As a strict minimum, it must be online at least once to sync the RTC.
 More realistically, it needs to be online periodically to sync changes back to Baby Buddy or the BabyPod will be a mostly useless device.

 #### Offline activation
 Offline is activated: